ned14/outcome/Readme.md

 Documentation: https://ned14.github.io/outcome/

+## Purpose of this library

+Outcome is a C++14 library for reporting and handling function failures.
+It can be used as a substitute for, or a complement to, the exception handling mechanism.

+One use case is for contexts where using C++ exception handling is unsuitable for different reasons:

+ * The high relative cost of throwing and catching a C++ exception.
+ * Making some or all control paths explicitly detailed to aid code correctness auditing, as opposed to having hidden control paths caused by exceptions potentially thrown from any place.
+ * Company policy to compile with exceptions disabled.
+ * Maintaining a code base that was never designed with exception-safety in mind.
+ * Parts of the programs/frameworks that themselves implement exception handling and cannot afford to use exceptions, like propagating failure reports across threads, tasks, fibers…

 ## Usage as a single header file

 Outcome v2 comes in single header file form.
 This is regenerated per commit.
 To fetch